 Russia is a nuclear weapon state member of the Non-Proliferation Treaty.
-It is estimated to have about 7,000 nuclear warheads, of which about 4,300 warheads are believed to be operationally deployed - 2,460 warheads assigned to strategic delivery vehicles and about 1,850 warheads associated with shorter-range delivery vehicles and other non-strategic systems.
-About 2,700 nuclear warheads are estimated to be in reserve or awaiting dismantlement.
+It is estimated to have about 6,300 nuclear warheads, of which about 4,500 warheads are believed to be in active stockpile - 2,600 warheads assigned to strategic delivery vehicles and about 1,900 warheads associated with shorter-range delivery vehicles and other non-strategic systems.
+About 1,800 nuclear warheads are estimated to be in reserve or awaiting dismantlement.

-As of the end of 2016, Russia's fissile material stock is estimated to include about 128 tonnes of weapon-grade plutonium and 679 tonnes of highly-enriched uranium.
+As of the beginning of 2020, Russia's fissile material stock is estimated to include about 128 tonnes of weapon-grade plutonium and 678 tonnes of highly-enriched uranium.
 Some of this material is in weapons.
-Russia also declared 57.2 tonnes of reactor-grade separated plutonium (as of the end of 2016).
+Russia also declared 63 tonnes of reactor-grade separated plutonium (as of the end of 2019).

 Russia is not producing fissile materials for weapons.
 The last plutonium production reactor was shut down in April 2010.
 Production of HEU for weapons was discontinued before 1989.
 Russia, however, may have continued to produce HEU for naval and research reactor fuel until mid-2000s.
-It restarted HEU production in 2012.
+It restarted HEU production for research and breeder reactors in 2012.

 Enriched uranium was produced at four facilities - the Urals Electrochemical Combine in Novouralsk (Sverdlovsk-44), the Isotope Separation Plant at the Siberian Chemical Combine in Seversk (Tomsk-7), the Electrochemical Plant in Zelenogorsk (Krasnoyarsk-45), and Electrolyzing Chemical Combine in Angarsk.
 All four enrichment plants continue to operate today, producing LEU for power reactors.
-One centrifuge cascade in Zelenogorsk is producing HEU.
+One centrifuge cascade in Zelenogorsk is producing HEU for research and breeder reactors.

-As of the end of 2016, Russia had an estimated 679 tons of HEU.
-Of this amount, about 650 tons was military material.
-Unlike the United States, there is no HEU stockpile that is declared or obligated as a naval fuel reserve or non-military material.
+As of the beginning of 2020, Russia had an estimated 678 tons of HEU.
+No HEU has been declared or obligated as a naval fuel reserve or non-military material.
 Russia has an additional estimated 20 tons of HEU (8 tons 90 percent HEU equivalent) in the cores of operational submarines and military and civilian surface ships.
 The material in discharged naval cores is not included in the current stock since the enrichment of uranium in these cores is believed to be less than 20 percent uranium-235, so it is no longer classified as HEU.
 There is another 9 tons of HEU (6 tons 90 percent HEU equivalent) in various research facilities, which is considered civilian.
-In Russia, stored spent naval fuel, as well as stored spent research reactor fuel, is reprocessed.
+In Russia, spent naval fuel, as well as spent research reactor fuel, is reprocessed.

 Under an agreement with the United States, Russia eliminated 500 tonnes of its HEU.
 The material was blended down and resulting LEU was sold to the United States to produce fuel for power reactors.
 The program was completed in 2013.
 Another program, the Material Conversion and Consolidation project (MCC), has blended down 16.8 tonnes of HEU by the end of 2014, when the program ended.